Tomkaehst/H2MM-FRET-Blinking/README.md

 Models dye blinking effects in smFRET experiments, enabling accurate artifact correction and improved data interpretation.

-Follow the instructions in the notebook to run simulations or analyses.
+Follow the instructions in the notebook to run simulations.
+Use 'Check_PIE_Sim.ipynb' for H2MM analysis of simulated data (using bursth2mm).

 ## License